IABTechLab/fideslang/mkdocs/docs/index.md

 ## Summary of Taxonomy Classification Groups

-The Fides taxonomy currently comprises  of four classification groups that are used together to easily describe all of the data types and associated processing behaviors of an entire tech stack; both the application processes and any data storage.
+The Fides taxonomy, or categorization, is made up of four main classification groups.
+These groups are used together to describe the data types, uses, and processing behaviors of an entire tech stack, including both application processes and data storage.

 <div id="vis" class="vis vis-container">
   <div class="controls-container">